 Flu Campaign 2020

 This year it is more important than ever to get yourself vaccinated against flu.
 This year brings new challenges as to how we can safely manage our drop-in clinic whilst keeping patients safe from the risks of Covid-19, via social distancing and other measures.
+More information about the flu vaccine is available on the NHS Website.

 Who is eligible for a free annual NHS Flu Vaccination?